giuseppe/containers-dedup/README.md

 containers-dedup
 ===========
 PoC experimental tool for containers storage data deduplication.
+It is just an experiment that I've used to understand how much can be saved in containers storage.

 It uses the FIDEDUPERANGE ioctl for telling the file system to deduplicate blocks with the same data.

 Usage:
 =======================================================